Share and Spread the love

 Can you touch mealworms?

 You can safely handle mealworms at all stages of their development.
 However, prolonged exposure may cause some people to develop allergies.
-So, it’s best to be on the safe side and wear a mask and gloves while tending to your farm.
+Therefore, it’s best to be cautious and wear a mask and gloves when tending to your farm.

 Do mealworms have feelings?

 Like all animals with simple nervous systems, mealworms can’t process emotional information, so they don’t feel suffering.
-Still, according to some of the latest studies, they can feel the pain to some extent.
+Still, according to some recent studies, they can feel pain to some extent.

 Are black mealworms dead?

 Mealworm or Pupae turning black is usually a sign that they’re dead.
-The most likely reason is the lack of moisture at the end of the larval phase.
+The most likely reason is the lack of moisture during the larval phase.

 Why are my mealworms turning into beetles?

-Mealworm turning into beetle is a normal part of their life cycle.
-It has four stages: egg, larva (or mealworm), pupa, and beetle.
+Mealworms turning into beetles is a regular part of their life cycle.
+It has four stages: egg, larva (also known as a mealworm), pupa, and beetle.

 Do mealworms eat coffee grounds?